 The terms of each Series will be described in an Offering Circular Supplement.
-Each Trust will be comprised primarily of (i) "fully modified pass-through" mortgage-backed certificates as to which Ginnie Mae has guaranteed the timely payment of principal and interest pursuant to the Ginnie Mae I Program, (ii) certificates backed by Ginnie Mae Multifamily Certificates as to which Ginnie Mae has guaranteed the timely payment of principal and interest pursuant to the Ginnie Mae Platinum Program, or (iii) previously issued REMIC or comparable mortgage certificates or Underlying Callable Securities, in each case, evidencing interests in trusts consisting primarily of direct or indirect interests in Ginnie Mae Multifamily Certificates, as further described in the related Offering Circular Supplement.
+Each Trust will be comprised primarily of (i) "fully modified pass-through" mortgage-backed certificates as to which Ginnie Mae has guaranteed the timely payment of principal and interest pursuant to the Ginnie Mae I Program or (ii) previously issued REMIC or comparable mortgage certificates or Underlying Callable Securities or (iii) previously issued Ginnie Mae Guaranteed Stripped Mortgage-Backed Securities, in each case, evidencing interests in trusts consisting primarily of direct or indirect interests in Ginnie Mae Multifamily Certificates, as further described in the related Offering Circular Supplement.
 The mortgage loans underlying the Ginnie Mae Multifamily Certificates consist of first and second lien, multifamily Mortgage Loans that are insured by the Federal Housing Administration ("FHA"), coinsured by FHA and the related mortgage lender or are insured by the U.S. Department of Agriculture Rural Development under the Section 538 Guarantee Program.
 See "The Ginnie Mae Multifamily Certificates."

 Each Series will be issued in two or more Classes.
 Each Class of Securities of a Series will evidence an interest in future principal payments and/or an interest in future interest payments on the Trust Assets included in the related Trust or a group of Trust Assets in the related Trust.
-The Holders of one or more Classes of Securities of a Series may be entitled to receive distributions of principal, interest, other revenues or any combination thereof prior to the

-Holders of one or more other Classes of Securities of that Series or after the occurrence of specified events, in each case, as specified in the related Offering Circular Supplement.
+The Holders of one or more Classes of Securities of a Series may be entitled to receive distributions of principal, interest, other revenues or any combination thereof prior to the Holders of one or more other Classes of Securities of that Series or after the occurrence of specified events, in each case, as specified in the related Offering Circular Supplement.